☀️ Kenzo

 My brain works a little different from other kids.
 That's called ASD!
-Daddy learned a lot about it so he could help me better.
-He explains it here — I'll let him take over for this part!
+Mama and Daddy learned a lot about it so they could help me better.
+They'll explain it here — the science parts have big words, so I'll let them take over for most of this chapter!

 What is autism spectrum disorder?